 Gone Home is a first-person adventure game from The Fullbright Company.
 It was released on Steam for PC, Mac, and Linux on August 15th, 2013.
-A console version, published by Majesco Entertainment's indie label, Midnight City, is due to be released sometime in 2014.
-Specific platforms are yet to be announced.
+A console version, published by Majesco Entertainment's indie label, Midnight City, is due to be released sometime in December 2014.
+Only a Wii U version was announced thus far.

 In the summer of 1995, a young woman named Kaitlin Greenbriar arrives at her family's new home in Arbor Hill, Oregon after traveling around Europe for a year.
 When she finds the house deserted, Kaitlin begins searching the mansion, hoping to find out what happened to her parents, Terrence and Janice, and little sister, Sam.